 All too often we hear people complain about the perils of having oily hair strands.
 However, we rarely hear if their actually doing something about those oily strands—particularly so in quarantine.
 (No judgment, we swear.)
 But did you know that if you suffer from oily hair, your scalp actually may be the one to blame?

 Shampoo for Oily Scalp: What to Buy to Get Your Oily Hair Situation Under Control

-As we’ve stated earlier, oily hair begins with your scalp.
-So it would make most sense for the shampoo to say scalp too right?
+As we’ve mentioned earlier, oily hair begins with your scalp.
+So it would make the most sense for the shampoo to say oily scalp, right?
 Right.
 However, there are two things to keep in mind: You don’t hear people talk about having an oily scalp, they usually complain about having oily hair.
 As a result, the products on the market are speaking the same language as you are.
-Here’s the catch, shampoos are for your scalp to begin with.
-You’re suppose to work the product into your scalp and it travels down your strands as you rinse.
+But here’s the catch: shampoos are for your scalp to begin with.
+Shampoos are supposed to be worked into your scalp and travel down your strands as you rinse.
 If you buy a shampoo for oily hair, this is the same as buying a shampoo for oily scalp.